ianlai/Algorithm-Python/README.md

 __1214__Two Sum BSTs.py
 __1254__Number of Closed Islands.py
 __1268__Search Suggestions System.py
+__1382__Balance a Binary Search Tree.py
 __1391__Check if There is a Valid Path in a Grid.py __1395__Count Number of Teams.py
 __1429__First Unique Number.py
 __1593__Split a String Into the Max Number of Unique Substrings.py __1905__Count Sub Islands.py
 =====================================
-Num of Python Practice:  177
+Num of Python Practice:  178

 =====================================